rkillickdev/tedd-space-wellbeing-garden/README.md

 ![Tedd-Space Favicon in browser tab](docs/snapshots/tedd-space-favicon-snapshot.png)

 * The header will feature at the top of each page with the site name and logo to the left and a responsive navigation bar will be positioned to the right.
 This header will remain fixed as you scroll down the page, always allowing the user to easily jump to the section they are interested in.
-Clicking on the Tedd-Space name and logo wil always take the user back to the about page.
+Clicking on the Tedd-Space name and logo will always take the user back to the about page.
 Clicking on the navigation links will jump the user to the relevant section.
 Following the principles of information architecture,  as these links are all closely tied to the core user needs and owner objectives they are positioned at the highest level of the site.
 Hovering over any of the navigation menu links transforms the font size to 120% and the cursor changes to a hand pointer, indicating that clicking will take the user to a new page, therefore making the experience intuitive.
 The current page link in the menu shows as bold to always inform the user where they are within the site.

 ![Tedd-Space nav menu above 950px](docs/snapshots/tedd-space-nav-menu-above-950px.png)

-* To ensure a good user experience in all situations, a media query is used to prevent the naviagtion bar looking squashed and cluttered on mobile devices with smaller screen sizes.
+* To ensure a good user experience in all situations, a media query is used to prevent the navigation bar looking squashed and cluttered on mobile devices with smaller screen sizes.
 The navigation bar is replaced with a burger menu toggler at 950px and under.
 For screens at 450px and under, a further media query is used to reduce the overall size of these header items to give everything space.
 When the burger icon is selected, the header expands vertically with the navigation menu displayed.
 I have chosen this method of using the burger icon as it follows convention and is immediately recognisable.
 It therefore aligns with user expectation, providing them with an intuitive experience as they navigate the sight.
 A recognisable cross icon is used to indicate to the user that clicking will close the menu.

 ![Tedd-Space nav menu below 950px](docs/snapshots/tedd-space-nav-menu-below-950px.png)

 ![Tedd-Space mobile nav menu expanded](docs/snapshots/mobile-nav-expanded.png)

 * The footer will feature at the bottom of each page, with social media links to the Tedd-Space Facebook, Twitter and Instagram pages opening in new browser tabs when clicked.
 Font awesome icons are used as they are universally recognisable for the user without the need for text.
 A hover effect which transforms the icon size to 110% and changes the colour to a lighter green indicates to the user that these links are clickable.
-A secondary navigation menu is positioned in the centre of the footer, in case the user is ever at the bottom of the page and wants to naviage to a new location.
+A secondary navigation menu is positioned in the centre of the footer, in case the user is ever at the bottom of the page and wants to navigate to a new location.
 A hover effect increasing the font size to 120% indicates that these links are clickable.
 To ensure that the Tedd-Space brand is visible throughout, the name appears on the left of the footer and clicking on this will always direct the user back to the home page.

 ![Tedd-Space Footer represented on different devices](docs/snapshots/tedd-space-footer-am-i-responsive.png)